 A fluffy lemon cake sits atop a creamy custard that’s baked underneath creating an utterly delicious summer treat.
-Loaded with the beauty of lemon in triplicate, it delivers a burst of citrus that dances on your palate with a flavor that’s as delightful and bright as a warm summer day!
+Loaded with the beauty of lemon in triplicate, it delivers a burst of citrus that dances on your palate with a flavor that’s as delightful and bright as a warm, sunny day!

 Citrus and summer go hand and hand with lemon certainly a favorite.
 I ran across this vintage dessert in one of Mom’s cookbooks, circa 1957.
 It’s simple to make, coming together in no time.